Historic claims for abuse or neglect at a Residential Special School

 If you believe you were abused or neglected at a Residential Special School run by the Department of Education before 1989, you can make a historic claim.

 The Ministry of Education can work with you to find a resolution.

-We will meet you and hear your complaint.
-Then we will explore options for helping you, which can be wide-ranging.
+We'll meet with you and hear your complaint.
+Then we'll explore options for helping you, which can be wide-ranging.

 Grounds for making a claim

-You can contact the Ministry if you agree with all these three statements:
+You can contact the Ministry if you agree with all of these 3 statements:

 - You believe you were abused, mistreated or neglected when you attended a Residential Special School run by the Department of Education.